RTS,S: History

 In a bid to accommodate a larger group and guarantee a sustained availability for the general public, GSK applied for a marketing license with the European Medicines Agency (EMA) in July 2014.
 GSK treated the project as a non-profit initiative, with most funding coming from the Gates Foundation, a major contributor to malaria eradication.

 In July 2015, Mosquirix received a positive scientific opinion from the European Medicines Agency on the proposal for the vaccine to be used to vaccinate children aged 6 weeks to 17 months outside the European Union.
 It is the world's first licensed malaria vaccine and also the first vaccine licensed for use against a human parasitic disease of any kind.
-On 23 October 2015, WHO's Strategic Advisory Group of Experts on Immunization (SAGE) and the Malaria Policy Advisory Committee (MPAC) jointly recommended a pilot implementation of the vaccine in Africa.
+On 23 October 2015, WHO's Strategic Advisory Group of Experts on Immunization (SAGE) and the Malaria Policy Advisory Committee (MPAC) jointly and unexpectedly recommended a pilot implementation in Africa, arguing for the need to rule out any increase in meningitis, something that a post-hoc analysis had found in children who had received the vaccine.

 In November 2016, WHO announced that the RTS,S vaccine would be rolled out in pilot projects in three countries in sub-Saharan Africa.
 This pilot project for vaccination was launched on 23 April 2019 in Malawi, on 30 April 2019 in Ghana, and on 13 September 2019 in Kenya.

 In October 2021, the vaccine was endorsed by the World Health Organization (WHO) for "broad use" in children, making it the first malaria vaccine candidate, and first vaccine to address parasitic infection, to receive this recommendation.
 As of April 2022, 1 million children in Ghana, Kenya and Malawi have received at least one shot of the vaccine.

 In August 2022, UNICEF awarded a contract to GSK to purchase 18 million doses of the RTS,S vaccine over three years.
 More than 30 countries have areas with moderate to high malaria transmission where the vaccine is expected to be useful.

+As of April 2023, 1.5 million children in Ghana, Kenya and Malawi had received at least one injection of the vaccine, with more than 4.5 million doses of the vaccine administered through the countries' routine immunization programs.
+The next 9 countries to receive the vaccine over the next 2 years are Benin, Burkina Faso, Burundi, Cameroon, the Democratic Republic of the Congo, Liberia, Niger, Sierra Leone, and Uganda.